Ryan Burge (footballer)

 Ryan James Burge (born 12 October 1988) is an English former footballer who played as a midfielder in the English Football League and National League.

-In his teenage years he had trials for clubs as far apart as the Netherlands, Japan, and England.
-He was under contract at Birmingham City, Barnet and Japanese side Machida Zelvia.
-He joined the Glenn Hoddle Academy in Spain in summer 2009.
-From there he was sent out to Worcester City, Jerez Industrial, Doncaster Rovers, and Oxford United to gain first team experience.
-In June 2011 he signed with Port Vale via Hyde (partners of the Hoddle Academy).
-He left Port Vale in April 2013 after falling out with the club's management, and signed with Newport County for the 2013–14 season.
-After over 18 months out of the game, he signed with Sutton United in February 2016, and was an influential presence in midfield, helping the club to win promotion as champions of National League South at the end of the 2015–16 season, he left the club in December 2016 and joined Eastleigh for a brief spell four months later.
+He started his professional career under contract at Birmingham City, Barnet and Japanese side Machida Zelvia.
+He joined the Glenn Hoddle Academy in Spain in the summer of 2009.
+From there, he was sent out to Worcester City, Jerez Industrial, Doncaster Rovers, and Oxford United to gain first-team experience.
+In June 2011, he signed with Port Vale via Hyde (partners of the Hoddle Academy).
+He was sacked by Port Vale in April 2013 and signed with Newport County for the 2013–14 season.
+After over 18 months out of the game, he signed with Sutton United in February 2016, helping the club to win promotion as champions of National League South at the end of the 2015–16 season, he left the club in December 2016 and joined Eastleigh for a brief spell four months later.

 Career

 Early career

-Born in Cheltenham, Gloucestershire, Burge scored 60 goals in a single season for Cheltenham YMCA as a child.
-He later spent a year at West Bromwich Albion, before playing alongside Daniel Sturridge at Cadbury Athletic.
-He also had a spell with Coventry City, and trialled for Ajax in the Netherlands, before trialling with Manchester United.
+Born in Cheltenham, Gloucestershire, Burge spent a year at West Bromwich Albion, before playing alongside Daniel Sturridge at Cadbury Athletic.
+He also had a spell with Coventry City.

 Birmingham City

 After being tracked by both Manchester United and Manchester City, he began his professional career at Birmingham City, where he signed a three-year contract at the age of 17.
 Following the departure of manager Steve Bruce, Burge was released by Birmingham in March 2008.
 He went on trial at League Two club Hereford United and League One side Cheltenham Town.
 He was verbally offered a short-term contract by Cheltenham manager Keith Downing, but the deal collapsed after Downing was replaced as the Cheltenham manager by Martin Allen.
 He instead joined up with League Two side Barnet.
-He made his debut for Barnet in the 4–0 home defeat by Notts County on 15 November 2008.
+He debuted for Barnet in the 4–0 home defeat by Notts County on 15 November 2008.
 This was the only appearance he made before his time there was disrupted by appendicitis, which ruled him out for four weeks.
 The club released him in January 2009.